-- The Department of Health and Social Care and its executive agencies including Public Health England and other government departments - NHS England and NHS Improvement - Primary care networks (PCNs), clinical commissioning groups (CCGs) and integrated care organisations (ICOs) - Local authorities - Research organisations including universities, charities, clinical research organisations that run clinical trials and pharmaceutical companies
+- The Department of Health and Social Care (DHSC) and its executive agencies including UK Health Security Agency (UKHSA) and other government departments - NHS England - Primary Care Networks (PCNs) and Integrated Care Boards (ICBs) - Local Authorities

+• Research organisations including universities, charities, clinical research organisations that run clinical trials and pharmaceutical companies

-If the request is approved, the data will either be made available within a secure data access environment within the NHS Digital infrastructure or, where the needs of the recipient cannot be met this way, as a direct dissemination of data.
-NHS Digital plan to reduce the amount of data being processed outside central, secure data environments and increase the data it makes available to be accessed via its secure data access environment.
+If the request is approved, the data will either be made available within a secure data access environment within the NHSE infrastructure or, where the needs of the recipient cannot be met this way, as a direct dissemination of data.
+NHSE plans to reduce the amount of data being processed outside central, secure data environments and increase the data it makes available to be accessed via its secure data access environment.

 Data will always be shared in the uniquely coded form (de-personalised data in the diagram above) unless in the circumstances of any specific request it is necessary for it to be provided in an identifiable form (personally identifiable data in the diagram above), for example, when express patient consent has been given to a researcher to link patient data from the General Practice for Planning and Research collection to data the researcher has already obtained from the patient.
-It is therefore possible for NHS Digital to convert the unique codes back to data that could directly identify patients in certain circumstances, and where there is a valid legal reason which permits this without breaching the common law duty of confidentiality.
+It is therefore possible for NHSE to convert the unique codes back to data that could directly identify patients in certain circumstances, and where there is a valid legal reason which permits this without breaching the common law duty of confidentiality.

 This would include: